 Mangaka Kohei Horikoshi developed the idea as a one-shot in 2008, creating a world in which superheroes saved and inspired the people around them.
-Its successor commenced serialization in Weekly Shounen Jump in 2014, and made the leap to the screen shortly afterwards.
+Its successor commenced serialisation in Weekly Shounen Jump in 2014, and made the leap to the screen shortly afterwards.

 One day, for reasons unknown, people around the world began manifesting strange, supernatural powers known as Quirks.
 Gradually, this phenomenon grew more widespread, to the point where 80% of the population had an ability of some kind.